newjersey/navigator.business.nj.gov/content/src/licenses/massage-therapy.md

 callToActionLink: https://newjersey.mylicense.com/eGov/PersonSearchResults.aspx
 callToActionText: Renew My Massage Therapy License
 ---
+Your massage business license will expire every two years.
+You will receive a renewal notice in the mail at least 60 days before your license expiration date.

 :::infoAlert
  You will only see the option to renew online 60 days prior to your expiration date.